Interior designer

 What it's like

-You would plan and supervise the decoration of people’s homes, offices, hotels, shops and restaurants so they are attractive places to live and work.
+Plan and supervise the decoration of people’s homes, offices, hotels, shops and restaurants so they're attractive places to live and work.

-Develop designs to suit clients' needs, their budget and the type of building
+developing designs to suit thier needs, budget and the type of building

-Advise on colour schemes, fabrics, fittings and furniture
+advising on colour schemes, fabrics, fittings and furniture and finding suitable products

 Explore more information about this job